NobpasinTumdee/local-tube/README.md

 ### 1. 🟢 Local by Default — No Network Exfiltration
 There are **zero** `fetch`, `XMLHttpRequest`, `sendBeacon`, or `EventSource` calls anywhere in the codebase, and **no analytics, telemetry, or third-party trackers**.
 Your folder paths, files, thumbnails, Blob URLs, and metadata **never leave the browser** on their own.
 The app loads only its own bundled assets — no CDNs, no remote fonts.

+> The landing page's background video is part of that guarantee: it is `import`ed so the bundler fingerprints it into `dist/`, rather than pulled from a CDN at runtime.
+A cold load fetches nothing but same-origin files the build produced.

 > **The one qualifier:** the [P2P Watch Party](#-p2p-watch-party-opt-in) uses WebRTC, and therefore a `WebSocket` to a signaling broker — but **only after you explicitly open or join a room**.
 Until then the PeerJS library is not even downloaded (it lives behind a dynamic `import()`), so a cold session makes exactly zero network requests.
 You can verify this in DevTools → Network: nothing peer-related appears until you press **Open room**.

 ### 2. 🔵 Read-Only — No File Modification